Watch Students At This Puerto Rican School Celebrate The Power Coming Back On After 112 Days

 "It was a really amazing moment," Josué Gómez, the school's administrative director, told BuzzFeed News.
 "We can proudly say today that we made it, but it was very difficult."

 The school reopened on Oct.
-10, less than a month after the hurricane, but they had no power, and just a back-up generator for air circulation in classrooms that didn't have natural ventilation.
+10, less than a month after the hurricane, but they had no power, and just a backup generator for air circulation in classrooms that didn't have natural ventilation.

 "To see this reaction from students, it was amazing, but also kind of heartbreaking that kids were celebrating in this way for something that should be so basic," Gómez said.